How to claim the 'severely mentally impaired' council tax discount

 The law says that a person is regarded as SMI, or ‘severely mentally impaired’, if they have ‘a severe impairment of intelligence and social functioning (however caused) which appears to be permanent’.

-You can be diagnosed as SMI as a result of a range of conditions – which could include things like dementia, Schizophrenia, having had a stroke, or having had an accident which permanently affects your intelligence and social functioning.
+You can be diagnosed as SMI as a result of a range of conditions – which could include things like dementia, Schizophrenia, multiple sclerosis, having had a stroke, or having had an accident which permanently affects your intelligence and social functioning.

 Many conditions can underlie being SMI, but no condition means a person is definitely also SMI.
 Being SMI is a doctor’s diagnosis in its own right.